jpw1991/chebs-necromancy/FriendlySkeletonWand/Package/README.md

 ### Config

-~~**Attention:** To edit the config as described, the [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) is required.
+**Attention:** To edit the config as described, the [Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) is the most user friendly way.
 This is a separate mod.
-Please download and install it.~~
+Please download and install it.

-~~Press **F1** to open the mod's configuration panel.~~
+Press **F1** to open the mod's configuration panel.

-Doesn't work for some reason; please edit the configs manually.
+You can also edit the configs manually.
 Almost everything can be tweaked to your liking.

 ### F.A.Q